jackbarbaria/100-Days_1-10/README.md

+# 100 Days of Code: Days 1 - 10
+I've been learning Python through the [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) course on Udemy.
+This course by [Dr. Angela Yu](https://www.udemy.com/user/4b4368a3-b5c8-4529-aa65-2056ec31f37e/) contains a daily collection of video lessons that include smaller coding challenges, where concepts are introduced.
+At the end of each day, you are challenged with a more difficult Final Project where you bring together all you learned in previous the lessons.
+I am documenting here the code I've written for each of these daily Final Projects.

-# Day 1 - Working with Variables in Python
+## Day 1 - Working with Variables in Python

-## Band Name Generator Project
+### Band Name Generator Project

 Please check out my Band Name Generator project, using what I learned on Day 1. </br>
 [Band Name Generator](https://replit.com/@JackBarbaria/Day1BandNameGenerator?v=1)